LimeChain/hardhat-l2-starter/README.md

 # L2 Networks hardhat starter template

-This project will demonstrates differences in OP codes and other technical details when deploying contract to L2 networks
+This project demonstrates differences in OP codes and other technical details when deploying contract to L2 networks.

 Node version: `20.10.0`